 Very few statistical revisions arise as a result of ‘errors’ in the popular sense of the word.
 All estimates, by definition, are subject to statistical ‘error’ but in this context the word refers to the uncertainty.

 Some data in the bulletin are based on statistical samples and, as such, are subject to sampling variability.
 If many samples were drawn, each would give different results.
 The ranges shown in the Regional Labour Market Sampling Variability spreadsheet (41.5 Kb Excel sheet) , available with this bulletin, represent ‘95 per cent confidence intervals’.
 It is expected that in 95 per cent of samples the range would contain the true value.

 ONS has recently published commentary, analysis and policy on 'Special Events' which may affect statistical outputs.
-For full details go to the ONS - Regional and Local Data/ Claimant Count on the ONS website.
+For full details go to the ONS - Regional and Local Data/ Claimant Count on the Special Events page of the ONS website.